randyhongg/randyhongg.github.io/_pages/about.md

 Ph.D. student in the Neuroscience Graduate Group at the University of California, Davis.
 Graduated Phi Beta Kappa & Summa Cum Laude with Joint Honors from Hobart and William Smith Colleges with a Bachelor of Science in Computational Neuroscience and minor in Physics.

 I am a first-generation Vietnamese-American from Los Angeles, California.
 Witnessing the tribulations of the Vietnamese refugee diaspora instilled the deep passion I possess to uplift demographics suffering from loss.
-I have aspirations of contributing to neuroengineering efforts to build technology that can restore motor function to impaired demographics.
-In addition, I am also interested in problems concerning human rights and systemic violence.
+I have aspirations of contributing to neuroengineering efforts to build technology that can restore motor function to impaired demographics and interested in problems concerning human rights and systemic violence.

 <br />